 Availability: The Adobe Suite is available on all lab and classroom computers.
 All faculty and staff with a university-owned computer can request licenses for any of the Adobe Suite tools (Photoshop, inDesign, Illustrator, Premiere) by emailing firstname.lastname@example.org.

-PollingYou can use a polling application to create and answer real-time polls.
-Below are applications available online for recording interactions in classes.
+Polling/Audience Repsonse SystemsYou can use a polling or audience response system application to create and answer real-time polls.
+These systems use the student's devices or an alternate means of gathering information.
+Below are free applications available online for recording interactions in classes.
 Support for these applications is available from each application site.

 Please note that iClickers or physical clickers are no longer available.
 Poll Everywhere can be used with students' personal devices and Plickers does not require use of student devices.